vinayak0901/chat/README.md

         if (isUsdInr(currency1, currency2)) {

             /*
-             * Take month-end of the normally calculated
+             * Take the last day of the month in which the
-             * far-leg settlement date.
+             * calculated far-leg date falls.
              */
             LocalDate monthEnd =
                     farLegSettlementDate
-                            .with(TemporalAdjusters.lastDayOfMonth());
+                            .with(
+                                    TemporalAdjusters
+                                            .lastDayOfMonth()
+                            );

             /*
-             * If month-end is holiday, move to the next
+             * If month-end is not allowed, move forward
-             * valid transaction date.
+             * until transactionAllowed = true.
              */
             farLegSettlementDate =
                     getNextValidDate(